Hauteknits/N55e-CustomMaps/README.md

 # N55e-CustomMaps
-Some custom maps I have mades
+Some custom maps I have made

 Flames were followed from this guide: https://www.e90post.com/forums/showthread.php?t=1358084 Semi-frequent updates posted there as well